jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 	],
 ```

 I can be much more granular about my access to my cluster, and have a Zero Trust model for my Kubernetes control plane at the _network_ level as well as the authorization level.
-Your information security team will _love_ you.
+Your information security team will _love_ you for this.

-When you provision the operator in the cluster, you can modify the tags it uses to even further allow segment your Tailnet, see the [operator config in the Helm chart's values.yaml](https://github.com/tailscale/tailscale/blob/main/cmd/k8s-operator/deploy/chart/values.yaml#L23)
+When you provision the operator in the cluster, you can modify the tags it uses to even further allow you to segment your Tailnet, see the [operator config in the Helm chart's values.yaml](https://github.com/tailscale/tailscale/blob/main/cmd/k8s-operator/deploy/chart/values.yaml#L23)

 Just remember to ensure your oauth clients has the correct permissions to manage those tags!